 - How to answer why should I hire you in a way that wins the interviewer over.

-- What answer works best to prove why do you think you are the best fit for this position.
+- What answer works best when the recruiter asks why do you think you are the best fit for this position.

 And if you want to make sure you’ll turn every interview into a job offer, get our free checklist: 42 Things You Need To Do Before, During, and After Your Big Interview.

 Want to land more job interviews?
 Create the perfect resume in our builder:

 - Get expert resume tips from recruiters.